kwhitejr/homepage/content/blog/aws-solutions-architect-cribsheet/index.md

   - Guaranteed delivery order.
   - Guaranteed exactly-once processing.
   - Limited to 300 transactions / sec.
-- Visiblity Timeout is the amoutn of time that a message is invisible but still in the queue after a reader pulls the message.
+- **Visiblity Timeout** is the amount of time that a message is invisible but still in the queue after a reader pulls the message.
   - If the reader job is processed before the visibility timeout expires, then the message is deleted from the queue.
   - If the reader job is not processed before the visibility timeout expires, then the message is remade visible in the queue and will be pulled again.
 This could result in the same message delivered twice.
-  - Timeout maximum is 12 hours.
+  - **Timeout maximum is 12 hours**.
+- Short vs Long Polling
+  - With **short polling**, the `ReceiveMessage` request queries only a subset of the servers (based on a weighted random distribution) to find messages that are available to include in the response.
+Amazon SQS sends the response right away, even if the query found no messages.
+  - With **long polling**, the `ReceiveMessage` request queries all of the servers for messages.
+Amazon SQS sends a response after it collects at least one available message, up to the maximum number of messages specified in the request.
+Amazon SQS sends an empty response only if the polling wait time expires.

 ### Simple Workflow Service (SWF)